Buster (film)

 Buster is a 1988 British romantic crime comedy-drama based on events from the Great Train Robbery, starring Phil Collins and Julie Walters.

-The supporting cast include Larry Lamb and Shelia Hancock.
-The soundtrack features two singles from Collins which topped the Billboard Hot 100 chart.
+The supporting cast includes Larry Lamb and Sheila Hancock.
+The soundtrack features two singles from Collins, both of which topped the Billboard Hot 100 chart.

 Plot

-Buster Edwards (Phil Collins) is a petty criminal from the East End of 1963 London.
-His long-suffering wife June (Julie Walters) thinks of him as a lovable rogue.
-The film opens with Buster walking along his local high street.
-He breaks into a shop to steal a suit, into which he then changes to attend a funeral.
-Buster brings Harry (Michael Attwell), who has been used on other 'jobs' and has recently served 18 months in prison for his part in previous robberies, to discuss the next 'job' with the ring-leader Bruce Reynolds (Larry Lamb).
+Buster Edwards is a petty criminal from Lambeth in 1963 London.
+His long-suffering wife June thinks of him as a lovable rogue.
+The film opens with Buster walking along his local high street and breaking into a shop to steal a suit, which he then wears to a funeral.
+Also attending the funeral is police inspector Mitchell, who happens to be an old school friend of Buster and wants to 'keep in touch'.
+Buster brings Harry, who has been used on other 'jobs' and has recently served 18 months in prison, to discuss the next 'job' with their ring-leader Bruce Reynolds.
 Harry wants 'in' and becomes part of the firm who are planning to rob a Royal Mail train allegedly carrying up to £1 million in cash.

 After a complex and successful heist, the gang return to their farmhouse hideout to stay out of sight and split the spoils.
-They find they have stolen over £3 million − much more than they have anticipated or reported by the media.
-Members of the gang are shown drinking from beer bottles and glasses without wearing gloves, thereby leaving fingerprints which would be evidence of their involvement in the robbery.
-While lying low at the farmhouse, they hear on the radio that the police are searching farmhouses and outhouses within a 30 mi radius of the robbery site.
-The gang become nervous and some members want to immediately return to London for fear of discovery; others think they should keep to the original plan and stay put.
+They find they have stolen over £3 million − much more than anticipated.
+While lying low at the farmhouse, they hear on the radio that the police (led by Mitchell) are searching farmhouses and outhouses within a 30 mi radius of the robbery site.
+The gang become nervous and some members want to immediately return to London for fear of discovery; others think they should keep to the original plan and stay where they are.

-The gang decide to return to London, where they meet their 'contact', a solicitor's clerk who, as in the original plan, arranges for the farmhouse to be 'cleared and cleaned', thereby destroying any physical evidence linking the gang to the robbery.
-The contact states he will bring the plans forward from a few weeks to the next two to three days.
-Bruce, Buster and Harry are not happy with any delay at all because they fear imminent discovery, so they set off back to the farmhouse in their own car, to do the job themselves.
-During the journey, they hear on the car radio that the farmhouse hideout has been discovered, so they abandon their plans and return to London, hoping they will have time to escape with their families.
-Buster returns home, and is devastated to find that June has had a miscarriage while he was committing the robbery.
+The gang decide to return to London, where they meet their 'contact', a solicitor's clerk who, as in the original plan, is to arrange for the farmhouse to be cleared and fully cleaned.
+The contact states he will bring the plans forward and have the cleaning done over the next two to three days.
+Bruce, Buster and Harry are not happy with any delay at all because they fear imminent discovery, so they set off back to the farmhouse, to do the job themselves.
+During the journey, they hear on the radio that the farmhouse hideout has been discovered, so they abandon their plans and return to London, hoping they will have time to escape with their families.
+Buster returns home and is devastated to find that June has had a miscarriage while he was committing the robbery.
 She cannot believe it when she learns of his involvement in what has been quickly dubbed "The Great Train Robbery".
+Politicians, incensed that the gang are being treated as antiheroes by the newspapers, demand that they be punished with extraordinarily long prison sentences, and that no plea bargains ("deals") will be offered to any of the accused.